ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

-3.The HDFS architecture consists of clusters, each of which is accessed through a single NameNode software tool installed on a separate machine to monitor and manage the that cluster's file system and user access mechanism.
+3.The HDFS architecture consists of clusters, each of which is accessed through a single NameNode software tool installed on a separate machine to monitor and manage the cluster's file system and user access mechanism.
 The other machines install one instance of DataNode to manage cluster storage.